-- Parents may pick up a cell phone after three days at the end of the school day between the hours of 3:25 p.m.-3:50 p.m. - Parents can give an adult (21 yrs. old) written permission to pick up a cell phone.
-Note: The school will verify by asking for identification of the adult picking up the phone.
+- The teacher must contact the parents and log this incident into I.C. prior to the submission of a referral/cell phone to the Discipline Office. - Parents may pick up a cell phone after the third school day between the hours of 3:25 p.m.-3:50 p.m. - Parents can give an adult (21 yrs. old) written permission to pick up a cell phone.
+Note: The school will verify by asking for identification of the adult picking up the phone. - Any student that knowingly violate KHS Cell Phone Procedures and refuse to turn in his or her phone to the Principal, Assistant Principal, teacher or staff will receive the following consequences: - Suspension (3 days) followed by a mandatory parent conference. - A Cell Phone Contract signed by both parent and student that outline the next time a cell phone is collected will result in student being banned from having a phone on campus (i.e. 30 days, 60 days or remainder of the year). - Students that comply with the Cell Phone Procedures will be assigned to Saturday Detention from 8:00 A.M.-12:00 P.M. - Any student that fails to comply with the cell phone ban will result in a three (3) day suspension for being defiant for each time the student fails to comply.

-- Any student that knowingly violate KHS Cell Phone Procedures and refuse to turn in his or her phone to the Principal, Assistant Principal. teacher or staff will receive the following consequences: - Suspension (2 days) followed by a mandatory parent conference. - A Cell Phone Contract signed by both parent and student that outline the next time a cell phone is collected will result in student being banned from having a phone on campus (i.e. 30 days, 60 days or remainder of the year). - Students that comply with the Cell Phone Procedures will be assigned to Saturday Detention from 8:00 A.M.-12:00 P.M. - Any student that fails to comply with the cell phone ban will result in a two day suspension for being defiant for each time the student fails to comply.
 Note: A mandatory parent conference must be held to restore phone privileges to the student.